ObjectIsAdvantag/DEVWKS-2043/README.md

 Let's look at the rule that is failing: ['operation-tag-defined']( https://docs.stoplight.io/docs/spectral/4dec24461f3af-open-api-rules#operation-tag-defined)

-Scroll down at the bottom of the step2.yam file and note we have commented the tags.
+Scroll down at the bottom of the step2.yaml file and note that the declaration of the tags have been commented.

 ## Step 3